Urban Adventure Sports & Fitness Hub - Urban Exploration quest for Intermediate level adventurers

 1

-Scout your 6-block radius during daylight first.
-Map out three locations: one with stairs (parking garage or office building exterior), one with flat open space (plaza or wide sidewalk), and one with varied height ledges (planters, benches, low walls).
-Take photos and note surface conditions.
+Scout during daylight for three locations: stairs (parking garage or office exterior), flat open space (plaza or wide sidewalk), and varied-height ledges (planters, benches, low walls).
+Photograph them and note surface conditions—you're building a mental database of usable structures.

 2